haganjam/Rworkshops/02-linear-models/01-linear-model-assumptions.md

 pretty long build-up.
-However, it is important because for the P-values and confidence intervals we just looked at to be valid (i.e. to do what they are supposed to do), we need to make some assumptions about the error term in the population-level regression (i.e. $\epsilon$).
+However, it is important because for the P-values and confidence intervals we just looked at to be valid (i.e. to do what they are supposed to do), we need to make some assumptions about the error term in the population-level regression ($\epsilon$).
 When we test assumptions, we are effectively trying to verify certain features of this error term ($\epsilon$) which then allows us to make valid inferences based on P-values and confidence intervals.
 If this is confusing, don’t worry!
 We are going to simulate all of this and it will hopefully become clearer.